tiagojsag/playbook/README.md

 - If you want to propose a bigger change, edit the file directly and include a link to the diff in the comment box.
 You can also paste the new wording in the comment box.
 - Try not to make judgments, base your opinions on facts or rational reasons rather than judgments or emotions.
 - Use Non-Violent Communication (to-do: link to NVC guidelines here).
+- Provide your comments in a timely manner, normally up to 3 days.

 ### Using GitHub Pages